 What are your thoughts about the context?
-Discuss the context as a group.
 Write some key points here.

 Read the passage again.
 Use a different Bible version if you have one available.
-Have someone summarize the passage in their own words, and use this space to record that summary.
+Then summarize the passage in your own words.

-Look closely at the passage and answer the following questions as a group.
-Write notes
+Look closely at the passage and answer the following questions.

-in the space provided.

 What does the passage say about God?

-What does the passage say about people?

-hat does the passage say about God's plan? /hat else strikes you about this passage?